actions/deploy-pages/README.md

 1. The artifact being deployed must have been uploaded in a previous step, either in the same job or a separate job that doesn't execute until the upload is complete.

-2. The deployment step must at minimum have the following permissions:
+2. The job that executes the deployment must at minimum have the following permissions:
    - `pages: write`
    - `id-token: write`